 Easy Translations and Call Automatons

 Just like Harpy, some voice dictation technology allows you to translate speech from one language to another.
 These technologies can also process what a customer is saying over the phone and make decisions on how to route an incoming call or respond accordingly.
 This eliminates the need for many employees and thus saves businesses money.
 However, it can still provide a more personalized, almost human connection with a customer.

 Efficient Alternative for Medical Professionals

 It’s becoming more common for medical professionals to use voice recognition technology to dictate notes about their patients.
-Radiology Departments were among the first to adopt speech recognition into the workplace improving documentation turn around from days to minutes.
+Radiology Departments were among the first to adopt voice recognition into the workplace improving documentation turn around from days to minutes.
 With the introduction of Electronic Health Records (EHRs) the burden of patient documentation falls most heavily on the clinicians.
-Incorporating the efficiencies of speech recognition for the clinicians has become an essential part of successful practices.
+Incorporating the efficiencies of voice recognition for the clinicians has become an essential part of successful practices.

 Accessibility for the Visually Impaired

 Voice dictation can also significantly simplify life for visually impaired individuals.
 In the past, visually impaired individuals have had to use technologies that have been specially modified (such as with braille) so they can use them.
 But with the power of voice dictation, there is a whole new world of technology that’s accessible to everyone!
 The visually impaired can even start using everyday devices like smartphones with modifications.